HowRareIs/solproxy/README.md

 ```

 ## Simple mode
 There are 2 modes of operation.
-In **simple mode** you connect to the proxy like you'd do to a normal solana client, and your requests will get routed between available **private** nodes.
+In **simple mode** you connect to the proxy like you'd do to a normal solana node, and your requests will get routed between available **private** nodes.
 You'll add all nodes as private.

 ## Configuration
 ```json